 A leopard gecko uses its tongue for prey capture and ingestion.
 You can also see it flicking it.
 Is it doing it frequently?
 If yes, it’s a sign that your pet is active, happy, and healthy.

-Leopard geckos absorb heat through their bellies.
+Basking in the Heat: Leopard geckos absorb heat through their bellies.
 If you see that your pet is basking in the heat in the night – lying flat on one spot – it is a reason to smile.
 It means that your gecko is happy and there is nothing to worry about.
+This should remain between 28 and 30 °C during the day, and the cool end 24 to 26 °C.

 Likes To Be Held